Statute of Limitations for Car Accidents

 This is why you need to understand the statute of limitations for car accidents in your state.
 The claims process is usually quite slow, and the insurance company might intentionally delay it if it intends to deny your claim.
 A follow-up investigation by your attorney will take additional time, even though they will attempt to complete it quickly.

 All that time adds up.
-And when you only have two years to file a lawsuit, as is true in most states, any small delay could put you over the deadline.
+And when you only have two years to file a lawsuit, as is true in some states, any small delay could put you over the deadline.

 The best way to avoid running out of time is to retain an attorney before you even begin the claims process.
 Your attorney will prevent the insurance company from dragging out the process and will act fast if you are unfairly denied.